 The new Powerhouse will deliver Australia’s first dedicated learning space devoted to STEAM (science, technology, engineering, arts and mathematics).
 And centre stage will be a selection of the collection’s over 500,000 objects, applied to tell stories, engage communities and encourage lifelong learning.
 A new curatorial strategy will focus on integrated and immersive programs that promote interaction and inspire and connect people of all ages and backgrounds.

-This two-stage open competition – endorsed by the Australian Institute of Architects – warmly welcomes both Australian and international teams of designers.
-It actively encourages creative and intellectual collaborations between established and emerging talent.
+This two-stage open competition – endorsed by the Australian Institute of Architects – warmly welcomed both Australian and international teams of designers.
+It encouraged creative and intellectual collaborations between established and emerging talent.

-The competition seeks an outstanding, world-class team with exceptional skills in design and placemaking for this new cultural landmark.
+The competition sought an outstanding, world-class team with exceptional skills in design and placemaking for this new cultural landmark.

 At the first stage, competitors were asked to read the Search Statement, fill out the online form and upload documents detailing their company information, proposed team composition, relevant experience, and initial response to the brief.
 The first stage closed on Monday 18 March 2019.

-These teams will now create concept designs for the Powerhouse Precinct, and will receive an honorarium of AUD $150,000 for their design work when the competition concludes with the selection of the winner.
+These teams were asked to create concept designs for the Powerhouse Precinct, an received an honorarium of AUD $150,000 for their design work at the conclusion of the competition.